sauharddobhal/sauharddobhal/README.md

 ### 👋 Hey there, I'm Sauhard

-🏆 AWS Golden Jacket holder, one of fewer than 300 people on Earth with all 12 AWS certs.
+🏆 AWS Golden Jacket holder with all 12 AWS certs.
-🏍️ When I'm not in a terminal, I'm probably on my KTM 390 Adventure somewhere in the Himalayas.
+🏍️ When I'm not in a terminal, I'm probably somewhere in the Himalayas.

 ---